pyta-uoft/website/index.md

 <!-- StackOverflow -->
 [StackOverflow: How To Use The Pass Statement In Python]: https://stackoverflow.com/a/22612774/2063031
-[StackOverflow: pep8 warning on regex string in Python, Eclipse]: https://stackoverflow.com/a/19030982/2063031
 [StackOverflow: What does 'super' do in Python?]: https://stackoverflow.com/q/222877/2063031
 [StackOverflow: What's the difference between eval, exec, and compile in Python?]: https://stackoverflow.com/questions/2220699/whats-the-difference-between-eval-exec-and-compile-in-python